The Nutrient-Catalyzed Agricultural Transformation (NUTCAT) Project

 NUTCAT uses a simple experimental design.
 Smallholder farm-scale plots (2-ha or less) are divided into two treatments (1) Optimized treatment (OT) and (2) Farmer practice (FP).
 The OT is defined by a team of local cereal system experts as the combination of practices and inputs that is required to produce an attainable yield target specific to the agro-ecological zone (AEZ) within the country.
 A single OT is deployed within an AEZ.
 The FP treatment mirrors exactly the practices and inputs the farmer was planning to apply in that season.
 Multiple FP treatments may be applied within an AEZ in each season.

-The project is being conducted in 340 locations in nine countries.
+As of 2023, the project is being conducted in 222 locations in six countries.

 The established plots will be maintained for a minimum of three growing seasons and will be used as the basis for three interconnected workstreams.